 Cereal Jump begins with you taking a single hop, after which, you’ll need to keep consuming the tasty treats in order to continue levitating.
 Monsters and power-ups will surface during your never-ending journey to the top.
 It is available for free on the App Store.

 2. Mega Jump:

-Mega Jump is a lot like the aforementioned title where instead of hopping to and from platforms, you’ll need to collect coins to keep moving.
+Mega Jump is a lot like the aforementioned game where instead of hopping to and from platforms, you’ll need to collect coins to keep moving.
 However, this one does have a few extra elements to make the gameplay even more enjoyable.
 The environment features cartoon graphics and it changes as you pass through stages.
-There are various power-ups available which allow you to transform into a balloon, a magnet to attract coins and a lot more.
+There are various power-ups available that allow you to transform into a balloon, a magnet to attract coins and a lot more.

 4. Chickens Can’t Fly:

 Unlike most additions on this roster, Chickens Can’t Fly doesn’t involve climbing up levels, but free-falling in an endless environment by avoiding obstacles such as butchers, witches, ghosts, drones, generals, sharks as well as evil scientists, and collecting corn while you’re at it.

 The developer has thrown in over 80 playable levels in which you’ll receive power-ups for an advantage and even power-downs for a challenging experience.
 Speaking of which, there are 20 achievements to earn.
 Chickens Can’t Fly is currently available for $0.99 on Windows Phone and Android.